lihai211/quartz/README.md

 scheduler.setExecutionLimits(limits);
 ```

-#### Setting execution groups on triggers
+### Setting execution groups on triggers
-Execution groups for triggers can be set either by calling _trigger.setExecutionGroup_ method or using TriggerBuilder:
+Execution group for a trigger can be set either by calling _trigger.setExecutionGroup_ method or using TriggerBuilder:
 ```java
 Trigger t1 = TriggerBuilder.newTrigger()
         .withIdentity("t1")